What is lemon tea?

 You must have heard of black tea and green tea.
 Add some lemon juice to it and what you get is a drink with immense benefits.
 Lemon tea has been around for a long time and has gained more popularity due to its health benefits.

 Lemon tea is prepared using black tea or green tea and by adding the right amount of lemon juice to it.
-When you add lemon juice to your tea, it changes the color of tea.
+When you add lemon juice to your tea, it changes the colour of tea.
 This effect is known as the bathochromic shift, and it also changes the taste of the tea.
 This unique taste makes it a wonderful cup of drink.

 Drinking hot lemon tea first thing in the morning has become very popular these days.
 It is one of the best things to start your mornings with.

-One fluid ounce of lemon juice contains about 12–13 mg of Vitamin C. Vitamin C, also known as ascorbic acid, is a water soluble vitamin and also claimed to be one of the most effective and safest nutrients.
+One fluid ounce of lemon juice contains about 12–13 mg of Vitamin C. Vitamin C, also known as ascorbic acid, is a water-soluble vitamin and also claimed to be one of the most effective and safest nutrients.
 It is a powerful antioxidant which synthesizes collagen, a protein which helps in making the blood vessels and body muscles stronger.
 It helps prevent scurvy, enhances the immune system to prevent the common cold, lowers hypertension, treats vasodilation, cures lead toxicity, cures cataract, boosts immunity, among various other benefits.

 Since the body does not have any capacity to generate this vitamin naturally, it has to be received through food and other supplements.
 And lemon tea provides just that.